Data Centers in Antwerp

 Antwerp functions as a vital secondary node in the European digital map, providing essential redundancy for the primary hubs of the FLAP region.

 Carrier Density & Carrier Neutrality: Carrier count: over 20 as of September 2025.
-With 6 data centers and 5 providers, the market offers a diverse range of fiber routes, primarily supporting the logistics and maritime sectors.
+With six data centers and five providers, the market offers a diverse range of fiber routes, primarily supporting the logistics and maritime sectors.
+Expect a mature environment where neutral interconnection is the standard for the region.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
-While local direct on-ramps are absent, the market connects seamlessly to Brussels.
-This allows for low-latency private extensions to AWS, Google Cloud (GCP), and Microsoft Azure via regional fiber backbones.
+While local direct on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure are absent, the market connects seamlessly to Brussels.
+This allows for low-latency private extensions to major hyperscalers via regional fiber backbones.

-Bare Metal: General availability is provided through international players such as OVHcloud and Leaseweb, offering scalable hardware options without long-term capital expenditure.
+Bare Metal: General availability is provided through international players such as OVHcloud and Leaseweb.
+These providers offer scalable hardware options for companies that need dedicated performance without the long-term capital expenditure of owning physical servers.

 Power Analysis